Cyproheptadine: Medical uses

 Cyproheptadine is used to treat allergic reactions (specifically hay fever).
 There is evidence supporting its use for allergies, but second generation antihistamines such as ketotifen and loratadine have shown equal results with fewer side effects.

 It is also used as a preventive treatment against migraine.
 In a 2013 study the frequency of migraine was dramatically reduced in patients within 7 to 10 days after starting treatment.
 The average frequency of migraine attacks in these patients before administration was 8.7 times per month, this was decreased to 3.1 times per month at 3 months after the start of treatment.
 This use is on the label in the UK and some other countries.

 It is also used off-label in the treatment of cyclical vomiting syndrome in infants; the only evidence for this use comes from retrospective studies.

 Cyproheptadine is sometimes used off-label to improve akathisia in people on antipsychotic medications.

 It is used off-label to treat various dermatological conditions, including psychogenic itch, drug-induced hyperhidrosis (excessive sweating), and prevention of blister formation for some people with epidermolysis bullosa simplex.

 One of the effects of the drug is increased appetite and weight gain, which has led to its use (off-label in the USA) for this purpose in children who are wasting as well as people with cystic fibrosis.

 It is also used off-label in the management of moderate to severe cases of serotonin syndrome, a complex of symptoms associated with the use of serotonergic drugs, such as selective serotonin reuptake inhibitors (and monoamine oxidase inhibitors), and in cases of high levels of serotonin in the blood resulting from a serotonin-producing carcinoid tumor.
+There is uncertainty about the proper dose of cyproheptadine for treatment of serotonin syndrome, with doses of 4 to 16 mg having been employed but doses of 20 to 30 mg possibly actually being necessary based on positron emission tomography (PET) imaging research.

 Cyproheptadine has sedative effects and can be used to treat insomnia similarly to other centrally-acting antihistamines.
 The recommended dose for this use is 4 to 8 mg.

+Contraindications

+Contraindications of cyproheptadine include newborns and premature infants, nursing mothers, hypersensitivity to cyproheptadine and its ingredients, monoamine oxidase inhibitors (MAOIs), angle-closure glaucoma, stenosing peptic ulcer symptomatic prostatic hypertrophy, bladder neck obstruction, pyloroduodenal obstruction, and elderly, debilitated patients.